The Last Kingdom of Al Andalus (The Play)

 MORAIMA.

 That is true!
-We are women of a strong character and pride.
+We are women of strong character and pride.

-The difference between us is that I have achieved my status and prestige, because of the praise of mine enemies.
-Thou hast not yet accomplish that!
+The difference is that I have earned my status and prestige, through the grudging praise of mine enemies.
+Thou hast not yet achieved that.

 MORAIMA.

-I do not wish to obtain the countless enemies that thou hast.
+Nor do I wish to gain the many enemies thou hast.

 MORAIMA.

-I shall attempt to satisfy him, as his devoted wife.
+I shall endeavour to satisfy him, as his devoted wife.

 Thou must do more than that.
-Thou must prove to the people of Granada that thou art their sultana as well.
+Thou must show the people of Granada that thou art their Sultana as well.

 MORAIMA.

 I shall!
-The people of the city shall cherish and respect me, as they do with the sultan.
+The people shall cherish and respect me, as they do the Sultan.

-Remember that the people of Granada are not the sultan.
+Bear in mind—the people of Granada are not the Sultan.

 MORAIMA.